Hoglord/DART/README.md

-# STAR-TTS
-Demo for STAR-TTS, ASRU2023 submission
+This is a demo page for STAR-TTS, submitted to ASRU 2023